 I am grateful to the Greater China Scholars program for providing me the opportunity to explore my interests by meeting with other scholars, attend special events, and support me academically and personally throughout my time at Notre Dame.

 During the summer after my freshman year, I studied abroad in Brazil.
 While there, I did a case study with a local cosmetics company, Natura, on updating its distributional channels as well as conducted research about the influence of constitution and legislation on Brazilian politics.
 During the summer of my sophomore year, I studied abroad in Japan and communicated with local students and developed a deep understanding of Japanese culture.
 On campus, I participated in SIBC as project leaders and team members to learn how to solve ambiguous problems for clients.
-Now, under the guidance of Professor Sterba, I am writing an honor thesis on Neo-Aristotelian moral theories' ability to solve moral relativism problem.
-I am determined to attend law school after graduation, and my experience at Notre dame has prepared me for it.
+Under the guidance of Professor Sterba, I wrote an honor thesis on Neo-Aristotelian moral theories' ability to solve moral relativism problem.

 The life at Notre Dame is inspiring and exciting.
 I am deeply grateful for my college experience.

-In high school, I was a volunteer at a local rehabilitation center for drug addicts.
-This experience fostered my commitment to serving people in need, which is a really important factor that motivated me to go to Notre Dame, where I am able to continue pursuing this kind of service.
+My volunteer experience at a local rehabilitation center for drug addicts in high school fostered my commitment to service, which was a determining factor for me to attend Notre Dame, where I have been able to continue serving people in need.
 During the fall break in sophomore year, I took part in the prestigious Appalachia Seminar.
 In the one-week immersion in the Appalachia region, I not only helped renovate houses with the residents, but also built friendships with those lovely people who shared so many lessons with me.

-Here at Notre Dame, I am a member of the Classics Club.
+At Notre Dame, I was a member of the Classics Club.
 We burned a wooden Trojan horse before the football game against University of Southern California (USC is our biggest rival school, and their mascot is the Trojans).
-I am also a member of the History Club, where we enjoy our time watching historic documentaries, share different opinions, and deepen our understanding of historic issues.
-In order to get myself even more prepared for my study of history, I am also learning Latin, a language rarely spoken anywhere, yet highly respected everywhere.
-I believe my study of history at Notre Dame has been a success.
+I was also a member of the History Club, where we enjoyed our time watching historic documentaries, sharing different opinions, and deepening our understanding of historic issues.
+I studied Latin, a language rarely spoken anywhere, yet highly respected everywhere.

-During my past three years at Notre Dame, I have actively participated in a large number of extracurricular activities, which have developed both my academic excellence and comprehensive personal qualities.
+At Notre Dame, I participated in a large number of extracurricular activities, which have developed both my academic excellence and comprehensive personal qualities.
 As the project leader and travel team member of Notre Dame's Student International Business Council, I have worked with a team to apply the classroom financial knowledge to solving business case problems.
-As Vice President of both the Notre Dame Chinese Students and Scholars Association and Asia Pacific Business Club, I have organized more than twenty events for thousands of students.
-Moreover, I co-coordinated the International Student Orientation to help welcome over 400 international students.
+As Vice President of both the Notre Dame Chinese Students and Scholars Association and Asia Pacific Business Club, I organized more than twenty events for thousands of students.
+As an International Ambassador, I co-coordinated the International Student Orientation to help welcome over 400 international students.

-During my freshman summer, I used the Greater China Scholarship to study abroad in Tokyo, Japan for two weeks, learning about Japanese culture and business.
-I also participated in Notre Dame's Summer Service Learning Program, volunteering as a camp counselor in Wisconsin.
-Both of these experiences were life changing.
-At the camp, I collaborated with other camp counselors to organize daily arts and sports classes and helped provide a positive growing environment for more than a hundred campers.
+During my freshman summer, I used the GCS Summer Enrichment Award to study abroad in Tokyo, Japan, learning about Japanese culture and business.
+I participated in Notre Dame's Summer Service Learning Program, volunteering as a camp counselor in Wisconsin.
+Both of the experiences were life changing.